git-town/git-town/documentation/development.md

 - run `go get [dependency]` inside the Git Town folder to register the dependency
-- start using the new dependency in the code
+- use the new dependency in the code
 - run `go mod vendor` to vendor it
 - run `go mod tidy` to clean up